 Risk Analysis

-In this section, I provide a comparative analysis of the key risks associated with Comcast Corporation (CMCSA) and Charter Communications, Inc. (CHTR).
+The following table summarizes the key risks associated with Comcast Corporation (CMCSA) and Charter Communications, Inc. (CHTR):

 | Metric | Comcast Corporation (CMCSA) | Charter Communications, Inc. (CHTR) |